-2015.
+While this alternative is being introduced in response to feedback from Nasdaq's listed-companies, Nasdaq also understands that this innovation may not be appealing to all companies and therefore proposes to allow currently listed companies the option to switch to the proposed all-inclusive annual fee schedule for 2015 or to wait until 2018, when it will become mandatory for all companies.
+However, Nasdaq will offer incentives to companies that voluntarily elect the all-inclusive annual fee schedule for 2015.
 Specifically, any company that chooses to be subject to the all-inclusive annual fee beginning in 2015 will be billed for 2015, 2016 and 2017 based on the lower of its then-current total shares outstanding or the total shares outstanding reflected in information held by Nasdaq as of December 31, 2014.
-As such, regardless of any increase in the company's shares outstanding during that time, its all-inclusive annual fee will not increase until at least January 1, 2018.
-In addition, because Listing of Additional Shares fees are billed based on a company's public filings, shares issued in the last reporting period of 2014 would not ordinarily be billed until the company files its periodic report for that period in 2015.
-In order to eliminate confusion by companies that elect to pay the all-inclusive annual fee, and therefore believe they would receive only a single bill in 2015 for all listing fees, Nasdaq proposes to forgive the fees for such issuances in the final reporting period of 2014.
-Nasdaq does not believe that these incentives will have any adverse impact on the amount of funds available for its regulatory programs.
+As such, regardless of any increase in the company's shares outstanding during that time, the tier upon which its allinclusive annual fee is based will not increase until at least January 1, 2018.
+In addition, because listing of additional shares fees are billed based on a company's public filings, share changes in the last reporting period of 2014 could be billed after the company has opted in and, in many cases, not until 2015.
+In order to eliminate confusion by companies that elect to pay the all-inclusive annual fee, and therefore believe they should not receive any further listing of additional shares fee bills, Nasdaq proposes to forgive these listing of additional shares fees.
+Specifically, a company that elects to be subject to the all-inclusive annual fee will not be billed for listing of additional shares after it notifies Nasdaq of its election by filing the required form.
+As such, fees for shares issued in the final period of 2014, which otherwise could be billed during 2015, will be forgiven.